 Cutaneous Non-Tuberculous Mycobacterial Infections in the Outpatient Setting: Presentation of a Case, Review of the Literature, and Therapeutic Considerations

-December 2014 | Volume 13 | Issue 12 | Case Report | 1495 | Copyright © December 2014
+December 2014 | Volume 13 | Issue 12 | Case Reports | 1495 | Copyright © December 2014

 Tara Spicer and Kenneth Beer MD

 University of Florida, Gainesville, FL